ChipV223/Railway/README.md

 ## Code Breakdown

-At the start of main.go, the user gets a prompt to supply the directory location and name of the file that will save the logs from the new deployment
+At the start of our GO program and before the Railway deployment starts, there's first a prompt requesting the user to provide the directory location and name of the file that will save the logs from the upcoming deployment.

 ```
 fmt.Println("Provide the name & save location for your Railway deployment logs: ")